AU-COBRA/ConCert/README.md

 The [embedding](embedding/) folder contains the development of the embedding.

-The [execution](execution/) folder contains the formalization of the smart contract execution layer, which allows reasoning about interacting contracts.
+The [execution](execution/) folder contains the formalization of the smart contract execution layer, which allows reasoning about, and property-based testing of, interacting contracts.
+The [tests](execution/tests) folder contains example tests.
+The key generators used for automatically generating blockchain execution traces for testing can be found in [TraceGens.v](execution/tests/TraceGens.v).

 The [extraction](extraction/) folder contains a printing procedure for the deep embedding into the Liquidity syntax.
 For extraction using MetaCoq's **certified erasure** see the [extract-cert](https://github.com/AU-COBRA/ConCert/tree/extract-cert) branch (requires [MetaCoq's fork](https://github.com/annenkov/template-coq/tree/coq-8.11-erase-annotated) to compile).